cozis/url.c/README.md

 Some example programs are provided in the `examples/` folder.
 To compile them, run `build.bat` on Windows or `build.sh` on Linux.

 # Testing
-The parser and reference resolver is tested against the URL section of the [web platform tests](https://github.com/web-platform-tests/wpt).
-Note that not all tests pass.
-This is due to the parser not doing any normalization and not supporting more niche features such as converting `\` characters to `/` or supporting drive letters like `C:` in the URL's path.
+The parser and reference resolver is tested against the URL section of the [web platform tests](https://github.com/web-platform-tests/wpt), which validates implementations that adhere to the WHATWG specification (what the major browsers actually do).
 To run the test suite, `cd` into `tests/` and compile the test runner using `build.sh` (Linux) or `build.bat` (Windows).
 Then, run `./test.out` (Linux) or `./test.exe` (Windows).
+Note that not all tests pass, which is to be expected as adherence to the WHATWG specification is a work-in-progress.